holochain/happ-build-tutorial/README.md

 ### 4. Use the Conductor's admin interface to install your DNA

-If you are using Tryorama to run tests against your DNA, you can jump over to the [tryorama README](https://github.com/holohcain/tryorama-rsm) (also a private repo) and follow the instructions there.
+If you are using Tryorama to run tests against your DNA, you can jump over to the [tryorama README](https://github.com/holohcain/tryorama-rsm) and follow the instructions there.

 If you are running Holochain using your own setup, you'll have to have a deeper understanding of Holochain than is in scope for this tutorial.
 Roughly speaking, you'll need to: